xmlunit/xmlunit.net/README.md

   - comparisons
 * be independent of any test framework

-We are in the process of finalizing the API for XMLUnit 2.x.
+We are in the process of finalizing the API for XMLUnit 2.x so the current release is an alpha release.

 ## Documentation